junyuelin/UCSD-MentalHealth-Bot/index.md

 # Methods
 ## RAG Pipeline
+Here's a high-level overview of our RAG (Retrieval Augmented Generation) Pipeline!
-To tailor our Chatbot to UCSD mental health service-specific information, we created and collected PDFs of UCSD mental health service-related information.
-When a user asks our chatbot something, our model retrieves relevant information from these PDF documents to provide more context and generate responses that are more tailored to UCSD mental health services.
+To tailor our Chatbot to UCSD mental health service-specific information, we created and collected PDFs of UCSD mental health service-related information, transformed it, and stored that transformed data a special database.
+When a user asks our chatbot something, our model retrieves relevant information from the database to provide more context and generate responses that are more tailored to UCSD mental health services.
+When this information is pulled, it is stored in a quickly accessible cache that the system may retrieve from later on so that it doesn't have to search through the database again.
 <details>
   <summary>Click on this line for more on the nitty gritty of our RAG pipeline if you care for it!</summary>
   Our RAG pipeline is trained on mental health service-related data collected from PDFs (processed